 - Mix in the oil with the butter and set it aside.

-- Once 5 minutes is up and the potatoes are dried and somewhat tacky, place the potatoes in a roasting pan and mix the butter/oil mixture into the potatoes until they are all well coated.
+- Once 10 minutes is up and the potatoes are dried and somewhat tacky and sticky, place the potatoes in a roasting pan (use one large enough that you can spread the potatoes into a single layer) and mix the butter/oil mixture with the potatoes until they are all well coated.

-- Place it in the oven and broil it for 15-20 minutes.
+- Place the potatoes in the oven and broil it for 15-20 minutes.
 Flipping them every 5 minutes.
 (It is crucial that you watch the oven on this step, since things burn really quickly under broil.)

 - Once the potatoes are brown and crispy (If the potatoes are not crispy yet, broil for another 5 minutes), mix in the Honey Miso Garlic sauce and mix well until all the potatoes are well coated.